lightsprint09/ICEOnboardAPI/README.md

 Use the unfinisehd iOS framework or run the demo app.
 Carthage may work as well.
 The API is only available threw InTrain-WiFi.

 ## REST-API
-If you are only interestst in the REST-API, look at the <url> to find URLs and example payloads.
+If you are only interestst in the REST-API, look at [this document](https://github.com/lightsprint09/InTrain-ICE-API/blob/master/DemoPayload.md) to find URLs and example payloads.